AndrewEC/har-server/README.md

 # har-server
-The har-server is a configurable FastAPI server with the express intention of parsing and serving content from a series of HTTP Archive (.har) files to enable a user to download and keep an offline copy of a dynamic or static website.
+The har-server is a configurable FastAPI server with the express intention of parsing and serving content from a series of HTTP Archive (.har) files (HAR file) to enable a user to download and keep an offline copy of a dynamic or static website.

 ## Cloning
 To clone the project and the required submodules run: